 All members of the BOC were reappointed to the panel by the BART Board in April of 2019.
 The terms of all committee members expire June 30, 2021.

-Back row, L-R: John Post, Christine D. Johnson, Michael Day, Michael R. McGill; front row, L-R: Marian Breitbart, Daren Gee, Anu Natarajan
+Back row, left to right: Daren Gee, John Post, Michael Day, Michael R. McGill; front row, left to right: Marian Breitbart, Catherine Newman, Leah Edwards